 Kavalactones are the active ingredient in kava plants.
 While research is limited, people believe they help the limbic system.
 This is the system responsible for anxiety and fear.
 When kavalactones bind with brain receptors, they potentially could reduce anxiety.

 Each kava plant has different percentages of kavalactones.
 These are the ones that determine which type of kava plant is the strongest or which might yield specific effects.
 Researchers label this as a chemotype or the difference in percentages of kavalactones.

 Most people believe that kava will make them feel high.
 While people experience a similar buzz to alcohol, it won’t be a “high” like most drugs.
 The effects of kava are different for each person, and it depends on the amount they ingest.

 The kavalactones might produce a tingling or numb sensation in the lips and tongue for a few minutes.
 Most people will feel warm and tingly as their muscles relax.
 Because kava is an anti-anxiety remedy, people feel overall calmer, more relaxed, and a bit euphoric.
 However, this doesn’t mean kava makes you high.

 The Potential Risk of Kava Abuse and Addiction

 As with many herbal remedies and supplements, the side effects and risks of kava vary tremendously.
 So far, the most significant potential threat is the higher risk of producing liver toxicity and liver problems.

-In the US, the FDA has warnings about people with liver disease or liver problems to stay away from medicines like kava.
+In the US, the FDA warns people with liver disease or liver problems to avoid medicines like kava.
 There are some instances of liver damage or failure due to kava use.
 This is why kava is a banned supplement in various countries.